With green and glee, major US parades mark St. Patrick's Day — a little early

-NEW YORK (AP) — Americans celebrated Irish heritage at several major St. Patrick's Day parades Saturday, marking the holiday a day early at events that included a big anniversary in Savannah, Georgia, and honored a pioneering female business leader as grand marshal in New York.
+NEW YORK (AP) — People across the United States celebrated Irish heritage at several major St. Patrick's Day parades Saturday, marking the holiday a day early at events that included a big anniversary in Savannah, Georgia, and honored a pioneering female business leader as grand marshal in New York.

 The holiday commemorates Ireland's patron saint and was popularized largely by Irish Catholic immigrants.
 While St. Patrick's Day falls on March 17, some parades were moved up from Sunday, a day of worship for the Christian faithful.

-Manhattan's St. Patrick's Day Parade, which dates to 1762, is one of the world's largest Irish heritage festivities.
-So many people march the 1.8-mile (2.4-kilometer) route up Manhattan's Fifth Avenue that the parade was expected to last over five hours.
+Manhattan's St. Patrick's Day Parade, which dates to 1762 — 14 years before the U.S. Declaration of Independence — is one of the world's largest Irish heritage festivities.

 Megan Stransky of Houston and two relatives planned a Broadway weekend to coincide with the parade, seeing it as a prime opportunity to remember their family's Irish roots and the traditions that helped shape their upbringing.